Posted March 7, 2016

 Last week was the annual RSA security conference in San Francisco, CA – one of the industry’s largest IT security events.
-After walking the conference floor and listening to the overwhelming number of vendors that claim to offer all things threat intelligence, I’d like to dispel some misconceptions and myths that are being pushed on our industry about threat data and threat intelligence.
+After walking the conference floor and listening to the overwhelming number of vendors that claim to offer all things Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat., I’d like to dispel some misconceptions and myths that are being pushed on our industry about threat data and threat intelligence.

 Threat data is not the same as threat intelligence.
 I repeat, threat data is not the same as threat intelligence!
 What many vendors claim is threat intelligence is really just a bunch of data about potential threats.

 We previously defined threat intelligence as: the combination of technical and contextual information regarding existing or emerging threats from all available sources.
 It has been evaluated and analyzed for accuracy, timeliness, and relevancy, and implemented among an organization’s tactical, operational, and strategic stakeholders.

 While you cannot derive threat intelligence without threat data, that doesn’t mean that all threat data is, or can become, threat intelligence.
 The difference between the two is that threat intelligence requires context that creates relevancy to a particular organization or industry.

 Let me provide a few examples that will illustrate the difference: